BigRoy/mayaVrayCommandDocs/README.md

 First focusing on all the built-in commands that come with a V-ray for Maya installation, like the extremely bad documented `vray` command.

-###Example Code

-I'll add some more example functions in the repository over time.

-With this we hope to share some of the knowledge that we've gained from using V-ray over time and the increasing need we had to improve the efficiency of our workflow.

-Getting to a higher level of automatisation is closely related to understanding how to script your way through the basics.
-We are trying to help out on that part by sharing small code snippets focused on getting tasks done.
-By making this open-source we also hope to learn a lot from others and their ideas on the V-ray for Maya workflow.

 ###vrayForMayaUtils vs snippets

 #####vrayForMayaUtils